 Three new beach hotels, in contrasting styles, now form part of the skyline along Dar es Salaam's Kunduchi Beach.

-Three new beach hotels, in contrasting styles, now form part of the skyline along Dar es Salaam's Kunduchi Beach.
+Background: Three new beach hotels, in contrasting styles, now form part of the skyline along Dar es Salaam's Kunduchi Beach.
 They are the spearhead of the Tanzanian Government's tourist drive.

 Until recently development of tourism in Tanzanian was hampered by a lack of good class accommodation.
 But with natural assets such as 500 miles (800 kilometres) of white, palm fringed beaches and the finest Game Reserve in Africa, the country has launched into a large-scale plan to lure tourists.